leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

         // ...
 ```

-User input events *are* therefore sent in order.
+User input messages *are* therefore sent in order.
 Just as well otherwise entering words into, say, a text input would end up as gibberish.

 However, Bubbletea commands are executed concurrently in separate go routines: